-With options from 10 to 84 km along with a LOS event, on a measured course, each run has laps of a challenging 5.3 km course with enough scenery to keep you occupied.
+Options from 10 km to marathon along with a LOS event, on a measured course, each run has laps of a challenging 5.3 km with enough scenery to keep you occupied.
 There's something here for everyone, including a free kids run.

 Access to a map of the course - either by mobile device or printed map (available from this page)

 Mobile phone (most areas or the course have coverage and having a phone means you can relocate to an area that has coverage if that’s not the case)